LogtalkDotOrg/logtalk3/manuals/_sources/userman/messages.rst.txt

    is sent.
 Cache entries are automatically removed when loading entities or using Logtalk dynamic features that invalidate the cached lookups.

-   Whenever static binding is used, message sending performance is roughly the same as a predicate call in plain Prolog.
+   Whenever static binding is used, message-sending performance is roughly the same as a predicate call in plain Prolog.
 When discussing Logtalk dynamic binding performance, two distinct cases should be considered: messages sent by the user from the top-level interpreter and messages